 Traumatic wound care is a common occurrence in most veterinary hospitals.
 Large wounds that require surgical debridement or special closures involving skin flaps or grafts are commonly sent to our hospital.
 Removal of large tumors can also require skin reconstructive procedures to help close the wound once the mass is removed.

 Abdominal surgeries are one of the most common procedures performed at GSiVS.
-Abdominal surgery is required to treat conditions of the liver, spleen, kidneys, gallbladder, bladder and pancreas.
+Abdominal surgery is required to treat conditions of the liver, spleen, kidneys, gallbladder, urinary bladder and pancreas.
 Gastric dilatation and volvulus (GDV) is a life threatening condition that requires emergency surgery to derotate and tack the stomach to prevent occurrence in the future.
 Gastrotomy or enterotomy may be performed to remove ingested foreign bodies.
 Greater Staten Island Veterinary Services is also equipped to perform laparoscopic procedures such as liver biopsy to minimize the size of incisions and maximize comfort during recovery.

 - Intestinal resection and anastomosis